polybar/polybar/doc/user/actions.rst

 .. note::

-   Some legacy action names are suffixed with ``N``, this means that action has some additional data (represented by that ``N``), in the new action names, this data will appear in exactly the same way, after a period.
+   Some deprecated action names are suffixed with ``N``, this means that that action has some additional data (represented by that ``N``), in the new action names this data will appear in exactly the same way, after a period.

 .. _menu-example: